Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Standard results rescaled

-One can see easily that for such operator the restriction of the spectral kernel to the diagonal ${\bar e}(y,y,\tau )$ is exactly ${\tilde{\cal E}}^\MW (y,\tau )$ and that all other terms of successive approximation contribute no more than $O(h^{-2})$.
-Really, the contribution of the $k$-th term does not exceed $Ch^{-2-k}T^{2k-2}$ with $T=h|\log h|$.
-Thus contribution of any term with $k\ge 3$ is clearly $O(h^{-2})$ while contribution of the second term is at most $O(h^2 |\log h|^2)$.
-Analysis of section 5 of \cite{BrIvr} (based on rescaling technique) shows that one can take $T=h$ in this estimate and then the contribution of the second term does not exceed $Ch^{-2}$ as well.
-It implies estimates (\ref{1-6})-(\ref{1-7}).
+Thus contribution of any term with $k\ge 4$ is clearly $O(h^{3-d})$ while contribution of the third term is $O(h^{3-d}|\log h|^5)$.
+Further, analysis of subsection~\ref{book_new-sect-4-5-4} (based on the rescaling technique) shows that one can take $T=h$ in this estimate and then the contribution of the second term does not exceed $Ch^{3-d}$ as well.